The Road

 Ace was already angling toward the near bank, water skin in hand.

-The river moved slow in the cold season.
-Green-grey.
-Wide enough to give you trouble if you misread the current.
+The river moved slow in the cold season, green-grey and wide enough to cause real trouble if you misread where the bottom dropped.
 Kai stopped at the edge and looked across.
 The far bank was sparse scrub, empty land, the road picking up again where the ford was shallowest.
-North of that, the ground rose slowly toward something she couldn’t make out yet.
+North of that, the ground rose slowly toward something she couldn't make out yet.
 Just shape.
 Just the suggestion of height.

 "What do you think is there?"
 Mary said.
 "The ridge.
 What's at it."

-The honest answer was that she didn’t know.
-She had gone her whole life knowing what to do next — what Ace needed, what the Shake required of her, what Mary needed from her — and she had been right enough often enough that knowing had become a kind of armor.
-She wore it so well she’d almost forgotten she was wearing it.
+The honest answer was that she didn't know.
+She had gone her whole life knowing what to do next.
+What Ace needed, what the Shake required of her, what Mary needed from her.
+And she had been right enough often enough that knowing had become armor.
+She wore it so well she'd almost forgotten she was wearing it.

 Mary waited.

 Behind them, Ace had already found the shallowest line and was checking the depth with a stick.
-Thuse stood at the bank and looked north.
-He had been looking north since they left Donath.
-Patient.
+Thuse stood at the bank and looked north with the same patient attention he'd been turning that direction since they left Donath.

-Kai pulled the strap of her bag up and stepped into the ford.
-The water was cold enough to feel like a fact.
+Kai pulled the strap of her bag higher on her shoulder and stepped into the ford.
+The water was cold, immediately and completely, a fact that started at her ankles and climbed through her bones before she'd taken a second step.

 Midstream, the current pushed at her knees.

-She found her footing one step at a time, boots soaking through fast.
+She found her footing one step at a time with her boots soaking through fast and the cold settling into her feet.
 She kept her eyes on the far bank.

-Ace was already on the other side.
-Mary was a few steps behind Kai, hand on her bag strap, chin forward, her braid going damp at the ends.
+Ace was already on the other side with his stick planted in the mud.
+Mary was a few steps behind Kai, hand on her bag strap, chin forward, her braid going damp at the ends where it swung against the water.

-Kai hadn’t seen him cross.
-She looked back, half-convinced she’d missed something.
-He was just there — dry from the shins up, watching the water.
-Patient.
-Like he was waiting for something to surface.
+Kai hadn't seen him cross and she looked back, half-convinced she'd missed something obvious.
+He was just there, dry from the shins up, watching the water move past with his hands still at his sides.

 "How did he—" Mary started.